openstack/cinder/doc/source/upgrade.rst

 should be done by background process in a manner that doesn't interrupt running services (you can also execute online data migrations with services turned off if you're doing a cold upgrade).
-In Ocata a new ``cinder-manage db online-data-migrations`` utility was added for that purpose.
+In Ocata a new ``cinder-manage db online_data_migrations`` utility was added for that purpose.
 Before upgrading Ocata to Pike, you need to run this tool in the background, until it tells you no more migrations are needed.
 Note that you won't be able to apply Pike's schema migrations before completing Ocata's online data migrations.